mmcza/TurtleBot-RRT-Star/README.md

 ## 3. About the RRT* Algorithm

-The difference between RRT* and default RRT Algorithm is the fact that defualt RRT has a graph structure and RRT* is a tree.
-This difference allows RRT* to rewire the nodes when new one appears and cost of going through it is lower than through an existing one.
+The difference between RRT* and default RRT Algorithm is the fact that RRT* can rewire the nodes when new one appears and cost of going through it is lower than through an existing one.

 Pseudocode for RRT* is shown below [[1]](#1).